BoomStarcuc/GeneSegNet/README.md

 conda install pytorch==1.12.1 torchvision==0.13.1 torchaudio==0.12.1 cudatoolkit=11.3 -c pytorch
 ```

-but the above command may not match your CUDA environment, please check the link: https://pytorch.org/get-started/previous-versions/#v1121 to find the proper command that satisfied your CUDA environment.
+but the above command may not match your CUDA environment, please check the link: https://pytorch.org/get-started/previous-versions/#v1121 to find the proper command that satisfies your CUDA environment.

 3. Clone the repository, use: